alexis-/BitShelter/README.md

   - Backup your data even when they are locked by other Processes (see *Snaphots*)

 ### Limitations

+- Up to [512 Snapshots](https://msdn.microsoft.com/en-us/library/bb891959.aspx?#maxshadowcopies) per Drive
+- Encryption only works with Archives
+- [Manual one-time](#installation-and-usage) activation of Windows [System Protection] on desired Drives

+If you know a work-around for these limitations, please let me know [here](https://github.com/alexis-/BitShelter/issues) or by [email](mailto:alexis@incogito.org)

 ### Installation and Usage